project-type/type-c/README.md

 - When will the project be finished?
 Never.
 It will always be a work in progress.

 ## TODO:
-- [ ] Finish parsing expressions and statements
+- [x] Finish parsing expressions and statements
 - [ ] Fully unittest the AST
-- [ ] Think about decorators, especially to preserve struct layout, useful for ffi
-- [ ] Think about mutability
-- [ ] Think about partial function applications
-- [ ] Think about async/await and coroutines
-- [ ] Improve error handling
+- [x] Establish draft for implementing decorators
 - [ ] Improve memory management

 ## Global Roadmap: